auth0/docs/articles/flows/concepts/auth-code-pkce.md

 ---
 # Authorization Code Flow with Proof Key for Code Exchange (PKCE)

-During authentication, mobile/native applications and single-page applications have some special requirements; they require more security than the standard Authorization Code Flow because:
+When public clients (e.g., native and single-page applications) request Access Tokens, some additional security concerns are posed that are not mitigted by the Authorization Code Flow alone.
+This is because:

-**Mobile apps**
+**Native apps**

 * Cannot securely store a Client Secret.
 Decompiling the app will reveal the Client Secret, which is bound to the app and is the same for all users and devices.
 * May make use of a custom URL scheme to capture redirects (e.g., MyApp://) potentially allowing malicious applications to receive an Authorization Code from your Authorization Server.